 I like writing the month and year when I started working in each sketchbook somewhere on its cover.
 By doing this, I can look back to older ones and see how far I've come.
 It's easy to get frustrated on a day-to-day basis when a drawing or painting isn't going as smoothly as you were expecting, but when you look back and see the progress you have achieved, it can be very motivating to keep going.

-2. Carry it everywhere
+2. Carry it with you everywhere

 I like having sketchbooks in different sizes so that I can take smaller ones with me whenever I'm going somewhere where I'll have a chance to sketch.
 I also like to have little regular notebooks to jot ideas down for future artworks if anything occurs to me when I am out of my studio.
 You never know when a great idea is going to pop up.
 Ideas are so easily forgotten and, even if they aren't used right away, they could come in handy in the future.